cointop-sh/cointop/README.md

 - Q: What does the yellow asterisk in the row mean?

   - A: The yellow asterisk or star means that you've selected that coin to be a favorite.

+- Q: My favorites aren't being saved?

+  - A: Try running cointop with `--clean` flag to clear the cache which might be causing the problem.

 - Q: How do I add a coin to my portfolio?